pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

 ```

 ## 1.9 Patterns must be linear
-We consider linear patterns only.
+For those languages supporting pattern matching based on binders, we consider linear patterns only.
 A linear pattern is a pattern in which each binding variable appears only once.
-For example, the following pattern is forbidden
+For example, the following pattern

 ```
 (&x,&x)
 ```

+is not linear and its semantics is undefined.

-In addition, we forbid patterns where a variable appears both as a binding
+In addition, the semantics of patterns where variables appear both as a binding
-variable and as a value, as in ```(&x,x)``` or ```(x,&x)```.
+variable and as a value, as in ```(&x,x)``` or ```(x,&x)```, are undefined too.

 ## 1.10 Updating tuples

-Note that contrary to some collection datatypes in mainstream languages, the operato adds a fresh copy of the tuple.
+Note that contrary to some collection datatypes in mainstream languages, the operation `put` adds a fresh copy of the tuple.
 Once the tuple is in the space, its contents cannot be modified.
 This means that if the tuple contains values of complex data types with references or pointers, those are deeply copied.
 The only way to modify a tuple of a space is to remove it from the space and re-insert it

 For example, if Alice can increase the number of bottles to be bought with